officelearn/azure-docs.sv-se/articles/load-balancer/load-balancer-get-started-internet-availability-zones-zonal-portal.md

 ---
-title: Skapa en Load Balancer med en zonindelade-frontend-Azure Portal
+title: Create a Load Balancer with a zonal frontend - Azure portal
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Lär dig hur du skapar en Standard Load Balancer med zonindelade-frontend med Azure Portal
+description: Learn how to create a Standard Load Balancer with zonal frontend with the Azure portal
 services: load-balancer
 documentationcenter: na
 author: asudbring